 - The majority of the leaseholders have applied to obtain the freehold

 - You have sublet your home on a lease of at least 21 years

 - The lease was originally granted for less than 21 years

 - The freeholder is a charitable housing trust, the National Trust, the Crown (although they may agree), or the property is in a cathedral precinct

 - If your freeholder wants to demolish or redevelop the property (in which case you would be entitled to compensation).

-After insuring that you are eligible for getting an extension, you should contact a solicitor.
 A solicitor will handle all the legal documentations for extending your lease.
-The solicitor will start the process by serving an Initial Notice on the landlord, which will offer a premium for the lease extension.
+They will start the process by serving an Initial Notice on the landlord, which will offer a premium for the lease extension.
 Some of the stages in the process of extending a lease have strict time limits.
-It is very important to instruct a solicitor who is familiar with the legislation.
-It’s best to get a recommended solicitor that has a strong history in this specific field.
-Alternatively, contact the Law Society for a recommendation and get a written quote first.

 Firstly, a valuer, usually a chartered surveyor, is needed to put a value on the lease extension.
 I say “needed” because it would be extremely unwise not to have a valuer specialising in this field.
 He/she will use the valuation formula in the Leasehold Reform Housing and Urban Development Act 1993, as amended.
 Contact the Royal Institution of Chartered Surveyors for a list of local surveyors who specialise in lease extensions.
 It’s best to get a quote in writing first.